Vegetable trimmings, stale bread, food leftovers, apple cores, orange peel, wetted newspaper,banana skins, coffee grindings, to name but a few.

 The exception for fish or meat, is where you have a large established compost heap, and it is possible to bury the meat or fish deeply into the pile.

 For a normal compost bin, the food waste and vegetable trimmings should be chopped as much as is sensible.
-Find a great garden shredder/chopper on Amazon.
+Find a great /chopper on Amazon.

 What goes in a compost bin?
 Think variety!